Azirella

 Continuous

-Continuous reinforcement learning loop: outcome collection, policy improvement, uncertainty calibration, and retraining.
-Agents never sleep, never take holidays, and don't break for lunch — they learn and improve 24/7, handling the repetitive and mundane so humans focus on truly impactful decisions.
+Continuous learning loop: outcome collection, policy improvement, uncertainty calibration, and retraining.
+Agents never sleep, never take holidays, and don't break for lunch, they learn and improve 24/7.

-Every agent decision carries a calibrated confidence score.
-Confidence is calibrated continuously from historical decision-outcome pairs — not a heuristic score, but a mathematical guarantee.
+Every agent decision carries a calibrated likelihood score.
+Likelihood is calibrated continuously from historical decision-outcome pairs, powered by conformal prediction, a distribution-free framework that provides mathematically guaranteed coverage.

-Three checks govern routing: agent confidence below threshold (default 0.6), risk bound above threshold, or prediction interval width exceeding 50% of the value range.
-When any triggers, the decision escalates to higher reasoning — first to an exception handler with decision memory context, then to human review with ranked options and trade-off analysis.
+Three checks govern routing: agent likelihood below threshold (default 0.6), risk bound above threshold, or prediction interval width exceeding 50% of the value range.
+When any triggers, the decision is surfaced to the Decision Stream , first to an exception handler with decision memory context, then to human inspection with ranked options and trade-off analysis.
+Under AIIO, the action has already been taken; Inform is there to let you intervene if you know more.

 Override Effectiveness Tracking

-When a human overrides an agent decision, the system tracks what would have happened (the counterfactual) and what actually happened (the outcome).
-The system statistically learns which overrides actually improve outcomes — and adjusts agent training weights accordingly.
+When a human overrides an agent decision, causal AI tracks what would have happened (the counterfactual) and what actually happened (the outcome).
+The system determines which overrides genuinely caused better outcomes, and adjusts agent training weights accordingly.

 Override effectiveness is measured at two scopes: decision-local (did the override improve this specific decision?) and site-wide (did the override improve the site's aggregate balanced scorecard?).
 The composite score weights site-wide impact more heavily (60/40) to prevent locally-optimal but systemically-harmful overrides from inflating training weight.